kdalanon/LLM-AutoHotkey-Assistant/README.md

 - Pasting the response when `isAutoPaste: true` is set
 - Pressing `ESC` key *after* processing the first request but *before* getting the model's response (e.g. Response Window is not opened for the first time)
 - Closing the Response Window

+## Features planned on future releases

+- Timestamp messages in Chat History
+- File upload (e.g. md, txt, image, etc.)
+- Have an option to select an area of the screen to automatically upload to chat window as image
+- Importing and exporting conversations
+- Conversation log viewer
+- Delete individual messages

 ## Contributing